 The pull-up is a classic compound back exercise that can be a good alternative to straight arm pulldowns.

 It is true that you need something to do the pull-up on but even if you currently don’t have something like this, a doorway pull-up bar is relatively inexpensive.
-To do a pull-up take the following steps:

 - Hang from the pull-up bar with your hands at about shoulder-width with your hand palms facing forward.